-Petroleum Experts recently donated MOVE software suite educational license worth $2,542,603 to WKU Geology, 2019-2020Including many others, this robust software suite comprises of a number of top-of-the-line and analysis tools.
-We greatly acknowledge to Petroleum Experts for this software donation to advance the teaching and training of geology and geoscience undergraduate and graduate students and performing cutting edge research.
+Petroleum Experts donated MOVE software suite educational license (for the year 2021) worth $2,542,603 ($2.54 million) to WKU to conduct cutting-edge geoscientific teaching and researchIncluding many others, this robust software suite comprises of a number of top-of-the-line and analysis tools.
+We greatly acknowledge Petroleum Experts for this software donation to advance the teaching and training of EEAS undergraduate and graduate students, and conduct cutting edge research.

 Geoscience Student Lands High-level Job

 Do you want to have fun while learning?
 Are you interested in becoming an expert on Earth?
 Would you like a high-paying job?
 If answer is yes, join WKU Geological Sciences program.
 Geology is full of engagement and opportunities.
 Geological science is often known as the science of the 21st century, as it is ground zero for tackling global challenges like managing land, water, ocean, space, mineral, and energy resources in a sustainable way.
 Society’s interest in the environment and climate change is growing fast.
 The time has never been better to become a geological scientist.
 Geological Sciences can take you anywhere!!!

 But, you ask, why exactly choose Geological Sciences?
 First of all, Geology lets you explore to the far corners of the world.
 Are you constantly curious as to why Earth is a tiny dot in space, yet can sustain the lives of over 7 billion people?
 Is traveling abroad to study new and exciting landscapes your forte?
 If you're part of the Geological Sciences program, then you're always going on new adventures to places all over the planet.